haoxiuwang/nextjs/public/series/Secret_Garden/4/source.md

 Almost the next moment a wonderful thing happened.

-She heard a soft little rushing flight through the air—and it was the bird with the red breast flying to them, and he actually alighted on the big clod of earth quite near to the gardener’s foot.
+She heard a soft little rushing flight through the air,

+and it was the bird with the red breast flying to them, and he actually alighted on the big clod of earth quite near to the gardener’s foot.

 “Here he is,” chuckled the old man, and then he spoke to the bird as if he were speaking to a child.

 “Where has you been, you cheeky little beggar?” he said.

 “I’ve not seen you before today.

-Has tha begun you courting this early in the season? yourt too forrad.”
+Has you begun you courting this early in the season? you're too forrad.”

 The bird put his tiny head on one side and looked up at him with his soft bright eye which was like a black dewdrop.